+Siberian Huskys are not known for aggression.
+They are loving pets to many families.
 Huskies are working dogs that were originally bred in North-East Siberia.
-With their dense double-fur coat, Huskies are a resilient breed that enjoys being outside and that thrives in cold environments.
+With their dense double-fur coat, Huskies are a resilient breed that enjoys being outside, and that thrives in cold environments.
 While perhaps best known as sled dogs that can travel up to 40-miles per day, Huskies today are commonly kept as pets in homes throughout America.
-Unfortunately, despite their cute image, not all Huskies are friendly.
-Husky attacks can be quite serious.

-When a Husky bites, regardless of whether the bite causes mild injury, serious injury, or even death, the dog’s owner may be legally responsible for the costs and consequences.
+However, like any dog, these high-energy working dogs can bite when not properly raised and trained by their owners or when they perceive a threat.
+When a Husky bites, the dog’s owner may be legally responsible for the costs and consequences.
 If you are a dog bite victim, contact a Houston dog bite lawyer at Simmons and Fletcher, P.C. to learn about your legal options.

 Simmons and Fletcher, P.C. can help you to determine what compensation to seek in your Husky attack case.
 Our attorneys investigate all types of dog bite cases and can use our legal knowledge to help you get the money you deserve.

-If you have suffered a bite or been attacked by a Husky, contact Simmons and Fletcher, P.C., today to learn more about your rights.
+If you have suffered a bite or been attacked by a Husky or another dog, contact Simmons and Fletcher, P.C., today to learn more about your rights.
 The consultation is free and we do not charge you any attorneys fee unless we win your case.